iamqasimali/graphql_demo_rails/README.md

               "body": "Deserunt rerum hic.
 In aut nam.
 Quia ab exercitationem.
 Est excepturi et.
 Odio molestiae blanditiis."
             }
           ]
         }
       }
     }

+Mutations#
+Most discussions of GraphQL focus on data fetching, but any complete data platform needs a way to modify server-side data as well.

+In REST, any request might end up causing some side-effects on the server, but by convention it's suggested that one doesn't use GET requests to modify data.
+GraphQL is similar - technically any query could be implemented to cause a data write.
+However, it's useful to establish a convention that any operations that cause writes should be sent explicitly via a mutation.

+Just like in queries, if the mutation field returns an object type, you can ask for nested fields.
+This can be useful for fetching the new state of an object after an update.
+Let's look at a simple example mutation:

+I have crate a mutation for new user file create_user.rb under mutatiions directory

+    class Mutations::CreateUser < Mutations::BaseMutation
+      argument :name, String, required: true
+      argument :email, String, required: true

+      field :user, Types::UserType,null: false
+      field :error, [String], null: false

+      def resolve(name:, email:)
+        user = User.new(name: name,email: email)
+        if user.save!
+          {user: user, error: []}
+        else
+          {user: nil, error: user.errors.full_messages }
+        end
+      end
+    end

+   To call mutation firstly we have to define it in mutation_type.rb under graphql/Types directory
+   like:

+    module Types
+      class MutationType < Types::BaseObject
+        field :create_user, mutation: Mutations::CreateUser
+        field :register_user, mutation: Mutations::RegisterUser
+      end
+    end
+Here I have declare two mutation for create_user and register_user.
+Now just simply need to call it

+Query:

+    mutation {
+      createUser(input: {name: "Qasim Ali Zahid", email: "iamqasimali@gmail.com"}) {
+        user {
+          id
+          name
+          email
+        }
+        error
+      }
+    }

+Result:

+    {
+      "data": {
+        "createUser": {
+          "user": {
+            "id": "6",
+            "name": "Qasim Ali Zahid",
+            "email": "iamqasimali@gmail.com"
+          },
+          "error": []
+        }
+      }
+    }